johnlokerse/azure-bicep-cheat-sheet/README.md

 Azure Bicep has become my preferred tool for crafting infrastructure-as-code for Azure, thanks to its modularity and effortless adaptability.
 This repository serves as a handy cheat sheet, offering rapid code snippets and references for Azure Bicep.

+> Community contributions are appreciated :-)!
+If you have content to add, please add it to the sheet!
+Make sure to check the [contribution guidelines](CONTRIBUTING.md) before contributing.

+// TODO: Image of Azure Bicep logo

 ## What is a cheat sheet?

 A cheat sheet is a concise set of notes or a reference guide used for quick retrieval of essential information.
 It's often a single page that contains summaries, commands, formulas, or procedures that someone might need to reference frequently, especially when learning a new topic or skill.